coq/coq/doc/sphinx/proof-engine/tactics.rst

              eright {? with @bindings }

-      These tactics and their variants behave like :tacn:`constructor`, :tacn:`exists`, :tacn:`split`, :tacn:`left`, :tacn:`right` and their
+      These tactics and their variants behave like :tacn:`constructor`, :tacn:`exists`, :tacn:`split`, :tacn:`left`, :tacn:`right`,
-      variants but they introduce existential variables instead of failing when the instantiation of a variable cannot be found (cf. :tacn:`eapply` and :tacn:`apply`).
+      but they introduce existential variables instead of failing when a variable can't be instantiated
+      (cf. :tacn:`eapply` and :tacn:`apply`).

 :opt:`Debug` ``"tactic-unification"`` enables printing traces of